 The following tents are specifically recommended for cycle touring and bikepacking, and have been extensively road-tested by the community.

-Items in this list come from a variety of manufacturers worldwide, so whether you’re reading this article in the UK, the USA, Australia, Canada, or elsewhere, there’ll probably be options here you can find locally, as well as online.
+Models in this list come from a variety of manufacturers worldwide, so whether you’re reading this article in the UK or Europe, the USA or Canada, Australia, or elsewhere, there’ll probably be options here you can find locally, as well as online.

 Some of these recommendations are inspired by my interviews with highly experienced riders who have spent countless miles and years road-testing these tents.
 Others are tents that frequently appear in trip reports and receive unanimously positive reviews from real-world users.
 The listings are fully updated to reflect the latest models and prices for the 2023 season.